THE MEANING OF HUMAN-COMPUTER INTERACTION

 text, of trying to deserve consideration and justice vis-à-vis an internet

 operator.
-The main reflection here is exactly
+The main reflection here is exactly this loss

-mention the synonym "users", including engineers
+synonym "users", including engineers ("researchers"?) who

-communications systems.
-All this similar to the fact that in the political
+this similar to the fact that in the political process there may be different

-process there may be different (hierarchical?) classes of decision-makers, politicians
+(hierarchical?) classes of decision-makers, politicians or CEOs inside the

-or CEOs inside the computer and communication industry as well as inside the
+computer and communication industry as well as inside the military-political

-the "system", so far as one is not obliged to specify how a system is
+"system", so far as one is not obliged to specify how a system is

 defined, if not in terms of a Design of Inquiring Systems, which in